hytech-racing/hytech_nixos/readme.md

 3. `scp nixos@192.168.203.1:/home/nixos/recordings/* .` (password is `nixos`)

+#### fixing MCAP files that werent properly closed
-you may need to fix the mcap files as when they are not correctly closed (when we turn of LV it doesnt close the file correctly) you may
+you may need to fix the mcap files as when they are not correctly closed (when we turn of LV it doesnt close the file correctly)
 ### developer deployment and usage
 pre-reqs: